CathalSweeney6/tolkientrivia/readme.md

 ## Fonts

 As mentioned previously, I created the quiz's logo using dafont.com.
 I chose two fonts for the body.
 "Instrument Serif' resembled the font used on the old book covers of the trilogy.
 This font was embeded through ['Google Fonts'](https://fonts.google.com/).
-I also chose the Labo font, as I believe that it compliments the 'Instrument" font.
+I also chose the 'Labo' font, as I believe that it compliments the 'Instrument" font.

 ## Testing